DeepStream Planters will last decades while Carpenter built planter construction will only last 3 to 5 years.

 If you’re an owner or manager of a property where a wooden planter will be placed give serious consideration to planter construction techniques.
 Consider what it will mean in terms of cost and disruption to go back and replace or repair carpenter built planters, especially on rooftops and balconies, every 3 – 5 years.

-With DeepStream’s wooden planter design all parts are replaceable making maintenance and repairs quick and easy.
+With DeepStream’s wooden planter design all parts are replaceable making maintenance, refinishing, and repairs quick and easy.

 Wood on wood planter construction uses carpentry techniques that fasten wood to wood, and planters tear themselves apart with the expansive forces that wood exerts through repeated wet and dry cycles.

 For centuries, wood dowels have been inserted into holes drilled into rock, then soaked with water.
 The expansion force of the wood is thus harnessed to crack blocks off marble and granite for construction, even though the blocks are hundreds of times thicker than the thin wooden dowel.
-This is the same actionat work on a carpenter built wood planter.
+This is the same action at work on a carpenter built wood planter splinting seams apart.

 DeepStream uses proprietary marine anodized legs and stainless steel fasteners to clamp the wood and direct the expansionary forces up the channel so that the wood can expand and contract at different rates without affecting the planter’s structural integrity.

-Unless directed to do so by a customer, DeepStream never uses paint or powder coating, which will fail after 3-5 years.
+Unless directed to do so by a customer, DeepStream never uses paint or powder coating, which will fail in 3-5 years.
+If you order environmentally friendly maintenance free recycled plastic lumber they may be cleaned with a pressure washer.

 The commercial grade rigid plastic liners, mounted on an independent aluminum frame, contain the soil and prevent contact between the soil and the wood, preventing rot.